Brief Introduction about China National Silk Museum

 Distance from Main Tourist Spots of Hangzhou:

-• About 1.2 kilometers from West Lake
+• about 1.2 kilometers from West Lake

-• About 2 kilometers from Su Causeway & Leifeng Pagoda
+• about 2 kilometers from Su Causeway & Leifeng Pagoda

-• About 3 kilometers from Hefang Street
+• about 3 kilometers from Hefang Street

 Get to/off China National Silk Museum